kashifakhan1996/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> Analysis of old data in order to take decision for business for a Lending company.I have followed approach -Data I=description
+> Analysis of old data in order to take decision for business for a Lending company.I have followed approach.
+- Data description.
--Data Cleaning involved filling null entries,removing not needed columns,adding needed columns,removing outliers etc -Analysis of data
+- Data Cleaning involved filling null entries,removing not needed columns,adding needed columns,removing outliers etc.
--Ploting of data
+- Analysis of data.
+- Ploting of data.

 ## Table of Contents
 * [General Info](#general-information)